Ydemae/ManwhaMeter/readme.md

 <a href="https://www.flaticon.com/free-icons/eye" title="eye icons">Eye icons created by Gregor Cresnar - Flaticon</a><br>
 <a href="https://www.flaticon.com/free-icons/eye-password" title="eye password icons">Eye password icons created by sonnycandra - Flaticon</a><br>
 <a href="https://www.flaticon.com/free-icons/copy" title="copy icons">Copy icons created by Freepik - Flaticon</a>
+<a href="https://www.flaticon.com/free-icons/education" title="education icons">Education icons created by Freepik - Flaticon</a>
+<a href="https://www.flaticon.com/free-icons/no" title="No icons">No icons created by Ylivdesign - Flaticon</a>

 ## How to deploy